 Joe’s passion for his craft are only matched by his love for Oklahoma Sooner Football and enjoyment of seeing live music.
 He is a die-hard Phish fan and has been to close to 100 of their live shows.

 On his days off he can be found relaxing by the water

 Billy Koenig started his career as bartender in DuPont Circle at the restaurant The Front Page.
 He then moved to New York City in the early 90s to work at the famed Arizona 206, the southwestern style, New York Times 3 star restaurant headed by Chef David Walzog.
 After 4 years working for the Santo Family, he moved north to The Sign of the Dove, on 65th and Third Avenue. where legendary Chef Andy D'Mico sustained a New York Times 3 star rating for decades.
 After 2 years there, Billy moved on to the work for Drew Nieporent's organization, Myriad Restaurant Group, of Nobu and Tribecca Grille fame, and worked at the upper west side location, Reebok Grille, and then went on to head the bar at the Brant Point Grill at theWhite Elephant Hotel on Nantucket Island.

 After returning from Europe, he worked for a period at the premier seafood restaurant in NYC, Aquagrill in SOHO.
-Less than year at Aquagill, he was presented an oprotunity to work down the street on Spring St. at the famed Balthazar Restaurant.
-Within 2 years at Balthazar, Billy was promoted to the Bar Manager, and was a position he held for 5 years until he resigned, got married and moved to Charlottesville.
+Less than a year after joining Aquagill, he was presented with the opportunity to work down the street at the famed Balthazar Restaurant.
+Within 2 years at Balthazar, Billy was promoted to the Bar Manager and held this position for 5 years until he got married and moved to Charlottesville.

 bio coming soon